mehfuzh/LinqExtender/_posts/2010-11-23-getting-started.markdown

 	BinaryExpression
 	BinaryExpression

-To print / generate the equivalant TSQL for it , we first of all not need to worry about the order in which the gropings are made or the level of nested groupings used in the query.
-While visiting the expression , our task is to prepare the meta for the respected expression only and during the execution it will be inovoked by extender as it is specified in the query.
+To print / generate the equivalant TSQL for it , we first of all not need to worry about the order in which the gropings are made or the level of nested groupings are used in the query.
+While visiting the expression,  in any case we only have to generate the meta for the respected expression type.
+It will be inovoked by extender as it is specified in query during execution.

 Therefore, inside VisitLogicalExpression, I wrote :